ndd21/PHYS281/docs/demo-numpy.md

 int64
 ```

-We passed a list of values and created a NumPy `ndarray` holding those values.
-The `array` function
+Above, we passed `array` a list of values and created a NumPy `ndarray` holding those values.
+The
-will automatically try and identify the number's type and as we passed a list of integers it has set
+`array` function will automatically try and identify the number's type and as we passed a list of
-the array's `dtype` attribute to `int64` (which stands for a 64 bit integer).
-If any of the numbers
+integers it has set the array's `dtype` attribute to `int64` (which stands for a 64 bit integer).
+If
-were a `float` the type for all numbers would be a float:
+_any_ of the numbers were a `float` the type for all numbers would be a float:

 ```python
 x = np.array([1.0, 2, 3])